Saving for college: What to know about your options

 Savings accounts/CDs

 While traditional savings accounts and certificates of deposits (CDs) may keep your money out of the market and can be lower risk, their earning potential doesn’t make them an ideal long-term college savings option for parents seeking to pay big expenses, such as tuition.
-Generally, the rate of return on these types of accounts don’t keep pace with inflation or rising college expenses.
+Generally, the rate of return on these types of accounts doesn't keep pace with inflation or rising college expenses.

 In many cases, these accounts are better used to build a cash reserve and save for less significant college costs that have a shorter time horizon and don’t count as a qualified higher education expense.
-For example, if your child is a year out from college and you want to help furnish their dormitory, a savings account is a smart place to accumulate funds for that short-term goal.
+For example, if your child is a year out from college and you want to help furnish their dormitory, a savings account may be a smart place to accumulate funds for that short-term goal.

 Retirement accounts